 Q: Can I use external groups, but not external messaging?

-No, if you opt out for external messaging, you cannot opt in for external groups.
+No, if you opt out for external messaging, you can't opt in for external groups.
 You opt out or in for both external messaging and external groups at the same time.

 Q: Will I be able to create an external group on an external network?

-No. Currently the creation of external groups will be limited to canonical networks and is not available on external networks.
+No. Currently the creation of external groups is limited to canonical networks and is not available on external networks.